 Best method to identify trading opportunities in the forex market?

 One method to identify trading opportunities in the forex market is to look for price action patterns.
-These patterns can give clues as to where the market is likely to move next.
+These same price patterns can give clues as to where the market is likely to move next.
 Another method is to use technical indicators, such as moving averages, to identify potential trade entry and exit points.

 The benefit of a smaller time frame chart?